Toyota

 - Toyota's political action committee donated $808,500 to 207 congressional campaigns of climate change deniers between 2020 and 2024 — more than Ford and GM combined — making it the top auto industry funder of climate denial in Congress.
 Toyota donated $1 million to Donald Trump's 2025 inauguration.

-- Toyota has recalled tens of millions of vehicles over defective Takata airbags for over a decade.
-In 2024, Toyota warned roughly 50,000 Corolla and RAV4 owners that airbag components could explode, causing serious injury or death.
+- Toyota has recalled millions of vehicles over defective Takata airbag inflators for more than a decade.
+In January 2024 it issued a Do Not Drive advisory for roughly 50,000 older Corolla and RAV4 vehicles, warning the inflators could explode and shoot metal fragments, causing serious injury or death.

 Ethical alternatives